marskar/slides/index.md

 1. The easiest way is to use nbviewer, so that you can switch between [notebook](http://nbviewer.jupyter.org/github/marskar/biof309_spring2018/blob/master/slides.ipynb) and [slide view](http://nbviewer.jupyter.org/format/slides/github/marskar/biof309_spring2018/blob/master/slides.ipynb).
 2. Another approach is to use [binder for interactive notebooks/slideshows](https://mybinder.org/v2/gh/mgeier/jupyter-presentation/master?filepath=jupyter-presentation.ipynb).

-These two options are not the same as [creating an html slideshow from a jupyter notebook and hosting it on your website](https://marskar.github.io/jupyter-notebook-slides), but get the job done.
+These two options are not the same as [creating an html slideshow from a jupyter notebook and hosting it on your website](https://marskar.github.io/jupyter-notebook-slides), but they get the job done.